-- 1. The work period for appointed full-time Deputy Sheriffs is based on a fourteen (14) day work period under the Fair Labor Standards Act (FLSA), with a base work week of 42-1/2 hours, which includes a daily meal period of 1⁄2 hour. - 2.
-The basic work week for all other full-time personnel in the Sheriff's Department, and in the Nursing Home, Department of Corrections, Maintenance, and all courthouse and administrative staff is forty (40) hours per week, with the exception being that Nursing Home employees working three (3) twelve (12) hour shifts per week are paid actual hours worked and are considered full time. - 3.
+- 1. The work period for appointed full-time Deputy Sheriffs is based on a fourteen (14) day work period under the Fair Labor Standards Act (FLSA), with a base work week of 42-1/2 hours, which includes a daily meal period of 1⁄2 hour. - The work period for Correctional Officers (Officers, Corporal, Sergeant, Lieutenant), is based on a fourteen (14) day / eighty -six (86) hour work period under the Fair Labor Standards Act (FLSA). - 3.
+The basic work week for all other full-time personnel in the Sheriff's Department, and in the Nursing Home, Department of Corrections, Maintenance, and all courthouse and administrative staff is forty (40) hours per week, with the exception being that Nursing Home employees working three (3) twelve (12) hour shifts per week are paid actual hours worked and are considered full time. - 4.
 The basic work week for County Farm employees is forty-eight (48) hours, and they are exempt employees as relates to work hours and schedules.

 If possible, employees may be allowed one (1) fifteen (15) minute paid break in the first half of their shift, if working at least four (4) hours, and one (1) fifteen (15) minute paid break during the second half of their shift (if working a minimum of four (4) hours in the second half of the shift.)
-All Departments will try to accommodate the 15 minute break schedule.
+All Departments will try to accommodate the fifteen (15) minute break schedule.
 However as this is not a requirement under the Fair Labor Standards Act or applicable state law, and due to unexpected circumstances or specific Departmental needs, this Policy may be waived.

-Due to specific departmental needs, if a 30 minute meal break is not feasible, the employee must be allowed a minimum of a bathroom break(s) and the opportunity to eat while on duty.
+Due to specific departmental needs, if a thirty(30) minute meal break is not feasible, the employee must be allowed a minimum of a bathroom break(s) and the opportunity to eat while on duty consistent with applicable New Hampshire law concerning the timing of meal breaks.

 Per 12 hour shift: Ninety (90) minutes, paid non-productive time, the split of which will be determined by each Manager.
 If possible, this time will consist of two (2) thirty (30) minute meal breaks and two (2) fifteen (15) minute rest breaks.
 Per 10 hour shift: Ninety (90) minutes, paid non-productive time, the split of which will be determined by each Manager.
 If possible, this time will consist of two (2) thirty (30) minute meal breaks and two (2) fifteen (15) minute rest breaks.
 Per 8 hour shift: Sixty (60) minutes, paid non-productive time, the split of which will be determined by each Manager.
 If possible, this time will consist of one (1) thirty (30) minute meal break and two (2) fifteen (15) minute rest breaks.

 Per 5, 6 or 7 hour shift: Forty-five (45) minutes, paid non-productive time, the split of which will be determined by each Manager.
 If possible, this time will consist of one (1) thirty (30) minute meal break and one (1) fifteen (15) minute rest break.

 Per 4 hour shift: One (1) fifteen (15) minute rest break (paid) as determined by each Manager.

 Less than 4 hour shift: No rest break.